vikashplus/mjrl_dev/mjrl_dev/hydra/README.md

 # Getting started with [Hydra](https://hydra.cc/)

 ## Installation
-1. install hydra `pip install hydra-core --upgrade`
-2. install [submitit](https://github.com/facebookincubator/submitit) launcher hydra plugin to launch jobs on cluster/ local `pip install hydra-submitit-launcher --upgrade`
+1. Install the dependnecies using `pip install -r requirements.txt`.
+We use Hydra as the config manager and the [submitit](https://github.com/facebookincubator/submitit) launcher plugin to launch jobs on cluster or locally.

 NOTE: FAIR cluster users should follow [hydra's internal guide](https://www.internalfb.com/intern/staticdocs/hydra/docs/fb/intro/) for installation